PixelatedPurple/SecureBlog/readme.md

 - **POST /api/posts**: Creates a new blog post (requires `title`, `content`, and a valid `API_KEY`).

 ## License
-This project is licensed under the ISC License.
+This project is licensed under the MIT License.

+## Note
+Dont be that guy, give me the credit i deserve if you use my work thx.